rajatcse1/SFDC_Training/Practice/Program/10_Date Time.md

 (DST was not in effect)

-9. Write a program in C to show the first of calendar time.
+9. Write a program in Apex to show the first of calendar time.

-Expected Output:
+- Expected Output:
 ```

 Sun Jan 01 00:00:00 1900

-10. Write a program in C to show the start of the epoch.
+10. Write a program in Apex to show the start of the epoch.
 Note : epoch means the beginning of a period in the history of someone.

-Expected Output:
+- Expected Output:
 ```

 0 seconds since the epoch began